JoaoVictorCRP/JoaoVictorCRP/ReadMe.md

 ## About Me 🇺🇸
 - I'm coursing System Analysis and Development at FATEC Franca.📗
-- Special interest on back-end programming. 👨‍💻
+- Learning more each day, I'm on my way to become a fullstack developer! 👨‍💻
 - My main language is Python. 🐍
 - Right now, i'm focusing on learning JAVA.📌
 - I would like to be contributing on open-source projects and getting contributtions to my projects.💡